honest comparison

 Migrating from Mariana Tek

 Mariana Tek to Junocal migrations are unusually clean because the data models are similar.
-Both tools share the same primitives: pick-a-spot assignments, four-mode cancellation policies, term-based course enrolments, broadcast-claim waitlist.
+Both tools share the same building blocks: pick-a-spot assignments, four-mode cancellation policies, term-based course enrolments, first-to-claim waitlist.
 The migration is mostly a translation rather than a remapping.
 We migrate the full client list with profile data, complete booking history, active memberships with current period and pause status, class packs with credits remaining, intake forms with completion status, email opt-in status, and apparatus history per client.
 The favorite-spot data carries across, so clients whose preferred reformer is remembered on Mariana Tek will have the same preference on Junocal from day one.
 The migration timeline is typically five business days from receipt of the Mariana Tek export to live cutover, with the cutover usually on a Sunday evening.
 The one Mariana Tek-specific note: if your Mariana Tek contract has an auto-renewing term that hasn't expired, you can run both tools in parallel during the trial (Junocal is 14 days free with no card) and time the Junocal cutover to the Mariana Tek contract expiry.
 Most studios choose this pattern rather than paying out the remainder of an annual term.

 Questions

-Does Junocal really have pick-a-spot at $39, the same as Mariana Tek?
+Does Junocal really have pick-a-spot at $15, the same as Mariana Tek?

 What about Mariana Tek's four-mode cancellation policies?